KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

 4. Remove the code in your _script.js_ file and replace it with the following code.

-5. At the top of the file add a statement to pull in the  _fetchInitialRecipie_ and _addRecipe_ from the utils.js file.

-6. Under the line declaring the constant addRecipeButton, declare an array to hold new recipes that will be added.

-7. Within the function _handleAddRecipe_ declare a constant variable and create a prompt users will see when they need to name the new drink

-8. Within the same function, declare a constant variable and prompt for when users need to add instructions for creating the new drink
-Note: Reference the _try_ clause in the function to see what variable names are expected

   {% codeblock copy %}script.js{% codeblock %}
 ```js